Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Phase morphology

 \section{Phase morphology}

-In our model, we can observe four distinct patterns resulting from the competition between the Coulomb and van der Waals interactions.
+In our model, we can observe four distinct nonequilibrium phases resulting from the competition between the Coulomb and van der Waals interactions.
+For our purposes, we refer to a phase as a region of a many-particle system that is macroscopically uniform in its physical properties, regardless of whether its boundaries are marked by singular behavior in any physical quantities.
+Furthermore, the nonequilibrium phases are characterized not only by the interaction parameters, but also by the specific sampling protocols, in contrast to equilibrium phases.
 Figures \ref{fig:phase_morphology}(a)-(d) show that as the parameter $\phi$ varies at fixed $\lambda$, the local patterns of colloids evolve as follows. \begin{enumerate} \item[(a)]Cluster phase: Colloids P aggregate into clusters. \item[(b)]String phase: Colloids P form elongated, string-like structures. \item[(c)]Coulomb Cluster phase: Clusters resembling ionic crystals disperse. \item[(d)]Coulomb String phase: Colloids P and N are arranged alternately in string-like structures. \end{enumerate} These phases can be roughly distinguished by focusing on the local structures of colloids P. However, the local structures across the entire system are not uniform, making it difficult to precisely define boundaries between phases.
-It is worth noting that in thermal equilibrium, the system exhibits phases significantly different from metastable ones shown in Fig.~\ref{fig:phase_morphology}.
-In Appendix~\ref{sec:appendix_B}, we present equilibrium phases obtained by simulated annealing.
+It is worth noting that in thermal equilibrium, the system exhibits phases significantly different from nonequilibrium ones shown in Fig.~\ref{fig:phase_morphology}.
+In Appendix~\ref{sec:appendix_C}, we present equilibrium phases obtained by simulated annealing.

 In the next section, we aim to identify the precise boundaries between the observed phases using an unsupervised learning method.
 To provide a baseline for comparison, we first estimate the phase boundaries using traditional statistical mechanics quantities.
 Specifically, we use the radial distribution function (RDF), which characterizes the local structure of colloids.
 The RDF $g(r)$ represents a colloidal density at a distance $r$ from a reference colloid and is defined as